Blood borne pathogen - educational exposure protocol

 6) At the time of exposure, the student must also report the exposure to the attending physician or resident.
 Off-site students must also notify the course director.

-policy on Educational Exposure to Blood Borne Pathogens (PDF, 804 KB).
+Educational Exposure to Bloodborne Pathogens (PDF, 76 KB).

 See a complete list of